dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 the incoming meia lua.
 If the kick is off-balanced then move in for the rasteira to the standing leg instead.

+### 2013-06-11

+First half of training focussed on getting upside down.
+Trying to travel and land in a straight line rather than curving inwards with the landing feet.
+Need to get body and legs more vertical to achieve this.

+1. From base, gliding hands to one side and another, then pushing off into bananeira.
+2. As above but ginga, esquiva to one side then glide over to the other for the bananeira.
+3. As above but while in bananeira swap the upright and forward legs back and forth forming a one-two kick sequence.
+Emphasise raising the lowered leg instead of lowering the vertical one in order to maintain balance.

+From this foundation move on to a dynamic escorpiao.

+1. Attempt the kick like a rabo de arraia with one leg initially; the other can follow through later if necessary.
+Keep eye contact on the opponent.
+Opponent drops backward.
+2. The opponent drops on one foot, with the free leg on the side of the first kicker's head and aims for their face.
+The first kicker should try to push off their arms and away.

+Second half of training looked at a takedown built on the transition from queda de quatro to esquiva (jujitsu "technical stand up", apparently).
+As a sequence:

+    Meia lua de frente            / Esquiva, to queda de quatro Rabo de arraia same direction / Role outside and re-enter
+                                  \ Trap standing knee, pull back with ankle

+The final step is a queda de quatro with the opponent's standing leg in between your own.
+As the weight comes off this leg it becomes free to move easily.
+With the weight on your inside leg and outside arm, pull the other leg back taking the opponent's ankle with you.
+You should end in low esquiva while they drop to the floor held by their other leg.

+Important notes: The leg should be unweighted.
+You are trying to lower the centre of gravity down to the ground rather than topple them.
+The pull back should be straight, not twisting or trapping the knee.
+The inner leg should just be there to stop the opponent moving it over your shin when you start to pull through.